 Homeownership can be a costly endeavor.
 In addition to the relatively reliable costs associated with taxes, insurance, utilities, and association fees, maintenance costs for repairs and improvements tend to increase as structures age.
 The costs to maintain an aging structure can be cost-prohibitive for both current and prospective residents.
 Another significant cost to home ownership is mortgage payments, which can influence decisions to either buy or rent property.
-Of the owner-occupied housing units within the City, 57% were purchased using a mortgage payments, can be significant.
+Of the owner-occupied housing units within the City, 57% were purchased using a mortgage loan or contract.
+These ownership costs, particularly when combined with monthly mortgage payments, can be significant.
 As discussed previously, the cost of new houses within the City is trending higher than in previous years.
-However, this trend is consistent throughout the region, as in the case of Trinity, particularly with the megasites coming online.
+However, this trend is consistent throughout the region, especially when municipalities are located within a reasonable distance to new job creation, as in the case of Trinity, particularly with the megasites coming online.